New links between PDE's and Voronoi patterns: Huygens principle and Voronoi cells in optics

 on the plane.
 It is well known that the distance function $d$ constitutes a solution.
 Given $n$ points on the plane, the distance function to this set, $P=\{x_1,...x_N\}$

 is a singular solution, which is smooth in the interior of a Voronoi cell and whose singular set is precisely the boundary of the Voronoi cells.
-The same observation holds in higher dimensions, and we could use the results in \cite{mantegazza2002hamilton} to conclude that the singular set is rectifiable.
+The same observation holds in higher dimensions and Riemannian manifolds, and we could use the results in \cite{mantegazza2003hamilton} to conclude that the singular set is rectifiable.